datachainlab/hyperledger-hip/HIPs/yui.md

 In Hyperledger Fabric, basically state updates and corresponding blocks are signed by endorser(s) to be accepted.

 Thus in YUI-Fabric-IBC, read/write set of a certain key/value pair signed by the appropriate endorser(s) can formulate a proof of the state (called an Endorsed Commitment).
 The on-chain light client can verify these signatures provided endorsement policy of target blockchain.
+Details of design and implementation for YUI-Fabric-IBC can be found [here](https://github.com/datachainlab/public-docs/tree/master/fabric-ibc)

 For the case of Besu, a merkle root for the world state is included in the header, thus this can be used for commitment proof.
 For the header verification, you can refer to [docs](https://github.com/hyperledger-labs/yui-ibc-solidity/blob/main/docs/ibft2-light-client.md) for details.